samuelapl/samuelapl/README.md

 ---

 # 🚀 About
-Full-Stack developer skilled in developing web apps with **React/Next.js**, **Node.js/Express** and cross-platform mobile apps with **Flutter**.
-Passionate about learning, collaborating, and turning ideas into clean, efficient code.
+Full-Stack Developer specializing in building responsive web applications with React/Next.js and scalable backend systems using Node.js/Express.
+Experienced in developing cross-platform mobile solutions with Flutter that deliver native-like performance.
+Passionate about writing clean, maintainable code while following best practices in software architecture.
+Strong collaborator who thrives in team environments, with expertise in turning complex requirements into efficient technical solutions.
+Continuously learning and adapting to new technologies to create optimal user experiences across web and mobile platforms
 ---

 # 💡 Skills